BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-17-how-i-setup-this-github-pages-blog-site-part-02.md

 ---
 Title: How I setup this GitHub Pages Blog, Part 2
 date: 2021-04-17 12:00:50 -0600
-tags: Jekyll "GitHubPages"
+tags: Jekyll GitHubPages
-layout: post
 description: Second steps in setting up a Jekyll generated blogging site hosted on GitHub Pages which uses any plugin, theme, Jekyll version or Ruby version.
 category: technical
 ---

 Welcome to the second part of this series detailing how I setup this blog site hosted on GitHub Pages.
-If you have not yet seen the first post in the series [How I setup this GitHub Pages Blog](TBD), you should probably give it a quick review, to become familiar with how it all started.
+If you have not yet seen the first post in the series [How I setup this GitHub Pages Blog Part 01]({% link technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md %}), you should probably give it a quick review, to become familiar with how it all started.

 The next steps will be to implement the features specified in [Milestone 0.02.0](https://github.com/BillHertzing/BillHertzing.github.io/milestone/2).
 I like to plan my development efforts using GitHub Milestones.
 They are quick and easy to create and maintain, especially for tiny sites like mine that have no collaborators.
 Of course I don't ***have*** to create Milestones, but I've found that there is always "feature creep" in releases if I don't take the time to write down what is going into the next release, and what's on tap for some future release.
 This helps me keep to the release cadence I want, and ensures these posts corresponding to each release don't get too big!